 Updates from Partnership

-For the first time in the 33 years of our Partnership, a delegation from the US will not be making a semi-annual visit in August to Santa Maria Tzeja.
-This is due to restrictions of international travel, and concern for our good friends in the Ixcan.
+For the first time in the 33 years of our Partnership, a delegation from the US did nor make a semi-annual visit in August to Santa Maria Tzeja.
+This was due to restrictions of international travel, and concern for our good friends in the Ixcan.